 One of the arguments put forward by the architects of the endogenous growth theory is that governments can manipulate growth.
-Following these foot steps, Armey (1995) argued that low levels of government expenditures can increase the economic growth until economic growth reaches a critical level, nevertheless excessive increments of government expenditures could harm economic growth.
+Following in these footsteps, Armey (1995) argued that low levels of government expenditure can increase economic growth until it reaches a critical level; nevertheless excessive increments of government expenditure can harm economic growth.
 This study attempts to answer two research questions related to government expenditure and economic growth in the context of Sri Lanka: (a) can government expenditure increase or decrease economic growth? (b) is it possible to empirically verify the existence of the Armey curve in the case of Sri Lanka?

-The findings of the investigation validate the non-linear relationship between government expenditures and economic growth.
-The results are generally consistent with the previous findings: government expenditure and economic growth are positively correlated; excessive government expenditures are negatively correlated with economic growth; there is a positive relationship between investment and economic growth; and open economy promotes growth.
+In answering the first question as to whether government expenditure can increase or decrease economic growth, the findings of the investigation validate the non-linear relationship between government expenditure and economic growth.
+The results are generally consistent with the previous findings: government expenditure and economic growth are positively correlated; excessive government expenditure is negatively correlated with economic growth; a positive relationship exists between consumption and economic growth; and, an open economy promotes growth.
+One exception is that these results suggest there is a negative relationship between investment activities and economic growth.

-Moreover, this study performs an empirical test of the popular phenomenon of the Armey curve using a data set of 45 observations (1959-2003) for Sri Lanka.
-The signs of the coefficients of government share of real gross domestic product and its square term confirm the possibility of constructing the inverted U-shaped Armey curve for
+In answering the second question as to whether it is possible to empirically verify the existence of the Armey curve in the case of Sri Lanka, this study performs an empirical test of the popular phenomenon of the Armey curve using a data set of 45 observations (1959-2003) for Sri Lanka.
+The signs of the coefficients of the government share of real gross domestic product and its square term confirm the possibility of constructing the inverted U-shaped Armey curve for Sri Lanka.

-Sri Lanka.
 This paper adds to the literature that the Armey curve is a reality not only for developed economies, but also for developing economies.

-The Armey curve provides the possibility of calculating optimal government expenditure percentages, therefore, could be used as a policy tool in determining the efficient levels of government expenditure.
+The Armey curve provides the possibility of calculating optimal government expenditure percentages, and, therefore, may be used as a policy tool in determining the efficient levels of government expenditure.
 The results of the study suggest an optimal government expenditure percentage of approximately 27 per cent for Sri Lanka.
-In comparison to the lowest government expenditure percentage of the recent times (29 per cent in 2003), Sri Lankan government is spending at least 2 per cent more money than the required amount of spending from an optimization point of view.
-These findings have important implications for appraisal of government spending and policy design.
+In comparison to the lowest government expenditure percentage in recent times (29 per cent in 2003), the Sri Lankan government is spending at least 2 per cent more money than the required amount of spending from an optimization point of view.
+In other words, the size of the government is about 7 per cent too large from a growth-enhancing point of view.
+These findings have important implications for the appraisal of government spending and policy design.